-We next tried to explain RYT variability with cultivar traits.
-We used pure stands traits to predict mixed stands RYTs with the hypothesis that pure stand traits is the information available to agronomists and plant breeders when they aim to design cultivar mixtures.
+To assess whether trait composition of the mixture explained RYT variability, we used traits measured in pure stands to predict mixed stands RYTs.
+This approach is based on the hypothesis that pure stand traits are the information available to agronomists and plant breeders when designing cultivar mixtures.
 First, we computed reference trait values for pure stands that we corrected for design effects and measurement dates.
-As done before, we fitted a linear mixed model with pure stand trait as the response variable, block, measurement date, and treatment as fixed effects, and cultivar identity as a random effects.
+As described above, we fitted a linear mixed model with pure stand trait as the response variable, block, measurement date, and treatment as fixed effects, and cultivar identity as a random effect.
 Depending on the traits, cultivar identity random effect was specified both on the intercept and the treatment slope or only on the intercept (i.e., when adding the random slope led to singular models due to very low variance on the slope).
-We then computed pure stands reference trait values as the sum of the BLUP of each cultivar (intercept in the C treatment, intercept + slope in the S treatment when random slope was specified) with the estimated fixed effect of the treatment (C or S).
+We then computed pure stand reference trait values as the sum of the BLUP of each cultivar (intercept in the C treatment, intercept + slope in the S treatment when random slope was specified) with the estimated fixed effect of the treatment (C or S).
 Then, for each mixed stand, we computed both the average and the absolute trait difference between the two cultivars using the pure stand reference trait values.
-Finally, we fitted a full linear model with RYT as the dependent variable and all trait averages and all trait differences as independent variables and le (lm() function from the stats package).
+Finally, we fitted a full linear model with RYT as the dependent variable and all trait averages and all trait differences as independent variables (lm() function from the stats package).
 We standardized all dependent and independent variables (μ = 0, σ = 1) and ran a backward model selection (glmulti() function from the glmulti package).
 We used the second-order Akaike Information Criterion (AICC, Sugiura 1978) to rank the models and performed model-averaging inference based on the top 10 models using the coef() function (glmulti package).
 We report parameter estimates and their 95% unconditional confidence interval computed as ±1.96 unconditional sampling standard deviation, variable importance, and adjusted R-squared averaged over the top 10 models (Burnham and Anderson 2002).
 Detailed information on the top 10 models are available in Supplementary Table 5.

-We further investigated the ecological mechanisms linking root area and RYT by checking the relationship between pure stands biomass and pure stand root area, and between RYs and pure stand root area using simple linear regressions between these variables within each treatment.
+Finally, to further investigate the ecological mechanisms behind the significant relationship between RYT and trait composition, specifically root area, we assessed the relationship between pure stand biomass and pure stand root area, and between RYs and pure stand root area using simple linear regressions between these variables within each treatment.
 We used trait and biomass values adjusted for block effects and measurement date effects as explained above, such that we had one value per genotype per treatment.
 We also checked the relationship between RYs and the hierarchical distance in root area between the cultivar and its neighbor in pure stands.
 Hierarchical distance was the difference between the focal root area and the neighbor root area, divided by the focal root area (i.e., positive values mean that the focal had higher root area that its neighbor, and vice versa).
-Finally, we checked how root area plasticity affected RYT in the two treatments.
+Finally, we tested whether root area plasticity affected RYT in the two treatments.
 We computed root area plasticity as the difference between the average root area of the pure stands of the two cultivars and the observed root area of their mixture, divided by the average of the pure stands. (i.e., positive values mean that root area increased in the mixed relative to the pure stands, and vice versa).

 Results

-Effect of the stress on plant growth and architecture
+Effect of resource availability on plant growth and architecture